dipdup-io/stone-packaging/Docs/pages/usage/verifying.md

 - Ensure Docker is installed on your machine.
 You can refer to [Docker’s official documentation](https://docs.docker.com/get-docker/) for installation instructions.

-## Creating and Verifying a Test Proof Using Static Binaries
+## Creating and Verifying a Test Proof Using Binaries

 - Clone the repository: